Dallas Department of Labor OWCP Doctors: Hand & Wrist Injuries

 - Crushing accidents.
 Those who work in construction or with heavy machinery face the risk of a crushing accident, in which hands and figures are damaged by a falling object.
 These accidents have among the most devastating consequences, sometimes including amputation.

-How To Prevent Hand Injuries At Work
+How To Prevent Accidents At Work

 The best way to confront the issue of hand injuries in the workplace is to stop them from happening in the first place.
 No matter your occupation, you can take steps to avoid every type of hand injury, from repetitive stress injuries like carpal tunnel syndrome to acute injuries like finger amputations.
 Here are five tips to get you started: